ECF/Py4j-RemoteServicesProvider/README.md

 The OSGi Service Bridge Python source code is in [the python/osgiservicebridge](https://github.com/ECF/Py4j-RemoteServicesProvider/tree/master/python/osgiservicebridge) project.
 This package should be installed into Python 3.3+ prior to running the pythonclient example.

-### Python Impl of OSGi Bundle and Service Layers
+### Python Impl of OSGi Bundle, Service, and Remote Service Admin

-A full Python implementation of OSGi bundle and service layer, with Remote Services and Remote Service Admin implementations built-in is also available via the [iPopo v3](https://ipopo.readthedocs.io/en/v3/foreword.html) project.
+A full Python implementation of OSGi bundle and service layer, along with Remote Services and Remote Service Admin implementations in python is also available via the [iPopo v3](https://ipopo.readthedocs.io/en/v3/foreword.html) project.
+Note that this python based implementation of Remote Services and Remote Service Admin is makes Python and Java-based remote services completely interoperable, and allows the use of multi-language service discovery systems like [etcd3](https://etcd.io/) (discovery protocol for Kubernetes) and multi-language distribution systems such as [grpc](https://grpc.io/).

 LICENSE
 =======